mm80843/T3.5/docs/Article/PBN__Article_84.md

 This study aimed to estimate the association between non-pharmaceutical interventions (NPIs) and changes in SARS-CoV-2 transmission in Saudi Arabia from March to October 2020.
 The study used a spatial SEIR-type model to analyze regional-level data on daily cases and deaths.
 NPIs implemented in Saudi Arabia included travel bans, school closures, isolation and testing measures, restrictions on public and private gatherings, domestic travel bans, curfews, and lockdowns.
 The model estimated the basic reproductive number (R0) and the effectiveness of different NPIs.
 The results showed that the effectiveness of NPIs varied among different interventions and regions.
 The NPIs associated with the greatest reductions in transmission were isolate and test with school closure, curfew, and lockdown.
 However, there was considerable uncertainty in the estimates.
 The study also found that the effective reproductive number (Reff) was close to the critical threshold in most regions at the end of the study period.
 The findings provide insights into the effectiveness of NPIs implemented in Saudi Arabia during the early stages of the COVID-19 pandemic.
 However, the results may not apply to future effectiveness or to the current situation with vaccination and new variants.

-## Property: has_ArticleTitle

-Effect of non-pharmaceutical interventions in the early phase of the COVID-19 epidemic in Saudi Arabia

-## Property: has_ArticleYear

-2022

 ## Property: has_ArticleRef

 * [hsiang_effect_2020](../Article/PBN__Article_103)